XuankunRong/XuankunRong.github.io/_pages/about.md

 # 👏 Miscellaneous

 - I am an avid music and band enthusiast.
-I enjoy exploring various musical styles, with a particular love for alternative rock, city pop, and blues.
+I enjoy exploring various musical styles, with a particular love for shoegaze, city pop, and blues.
 Music is an integral part of my life that fuels my creativity and inspires my work.
 - My girlfriend and I have two adorable cats named Fatbo (肥波) and Summer.
 They are both funny and have brought a lot of fun to our lives!

 <img src="../images/feibo.png" alt="feibo" style="zoom: 8.17%;" /><img src="../images/summer.png" alt="summer" style="zoom: 10%;" /><img src="../images/both.png" alt="both" style="zoom: 7.3%;" />